 Our curriculum covers the full range of general internal medicine and all subspecialties.
 It also provides an educational framework for clinical experiences in the related specialties of dermatology, neurology, obstetrics and gynecology, physical medicine and rehabilitation, ENT, orthopedics, ophthalmology, and women’s health.
 The curriculum structures the educational content of training in medical ethics, behavioral science, continuous quality improvement, medical informatics, legal medicine, preventive medicine, and environmental and occupational medicine.

 For their PGY-2 and PGY-3 years, the curriculum provides for ongoing, excellent training in general internal medicine, ambulatory care, subspecialty medicine, and medical consultation as well as variety procedural training opportunities.
-A highlight of the curriculum is two month long preceptorships in a general internal medicine teaching practice.
+A highlight of the curriculum is two month long preceptorships in a general internal medicine and subspecialty teaching practice.
 In this unique rotation, residents assume the responsibilities of a junior partner and gain valuable experience in the practice of medicine.
 Experience on the medical consult service ensures that residents develop expertise in the clinical and interpersonal skills essential to the practice of internal medicine.
 Our ambulatory care rotation encompasses areas essential to success in a managed care environment.
 This block rotation includes endocrinology, ophthalmology, ENT and women's health.
 Clinical and didactic teaching is integrated into a core curriculum that focuses on the competencies expected of practicing internists.
 During the ambulatory care rotation residents can complete a quality improvement project.
-Substantial teaching and extensive experience in office procedures, including flexible sigmoidoscopy and pulmonary function testing, are important components of the curriculum.
 In addition, residents can participate in community service and home care visits, gaining valuable preparation for primary care practice.

 General medicine services are the core of the inpatient experience in the Internal Medicine Residency Program.
 Residents are exposed to the full range of clinical disorders and gain experience in primary, secondary, tertiary and quaternary care.
 Because Einstein Medical Center is a referral center for area hospitals, medical residents receive hands-on training in the care of patients with the full spectrum of complex illnesses.

-General medicine services are organized by firm and are geographic.
-Patients referred from the Department of Emergency Medicine are evaluated by the medical admitting resident, who works with a nurse facilitator to admit patients to the appropriate firm.
-Each firm consists of two inpatient teams, and each team includes one to two medical students, two PGY-1 residents, one to two senior residents and a full-time teaching attending.
-Each firm is assigned to a single hospital floor.
-The firm system allows residents to establish collaborative and continuous partnerships with nurses, social workers, pharmacists and clerks.
+General medicine services are organized by teams.
+Patients referred from the Department of Emergency Medicine are evaluated by the medical admitting resident, who works with a nurse facilitator to admit patients to the appropriate team.
+Each team typically includes one to two medical students, two PGY-1 residents, two senior residents and a full-time teaching attending.
+The team approach allows residents to establish collaborative and continuous partnerships with nurses, social workers, pharmacists and clerks.

 PGY-1 residents on the general medicine service have primary responsibility for six to ten patients and receive close supervision and substantial teaching.
 A full-time faculty member supervises patient care activities on each team and conducts bedside daily teaching and management rounds.

 In order to ensure that the residency program remains focused on its educational mission, the Department of Medicine sponsors a nonteaching service.
-Patients admitted for routine procedures and those admitted after the firms are full are admitted to the nonteaching service.
+Patients admitted for routine procedures and those admitted after the teams are at capacity are admitted to the nonteaching service.
 The nonteaching service guarantees that residents have responsibility for a limited number of patients and ensures an appropriate workload.
 Physician assistants and dedicated physicians provide full-time coverage for the nonteaching service.

 In the Medical Intensive Care Unit and the Coronary Care Unit, medical residents learn to manage patients with multi-system failure and a variety of life-threatening illnesses.
 The critical care units offer a challenging patient mix and exceptional learning opportunities.
 Each unit team includes PGY-1 residents, senior residents, a subspecialty fellow and the teaching attending.